dell/csm-docs/content/docs/csidriver/upgradation/drivers/powerstore.md

 4. Create the secret by running ```kubectl create secret generic powerstore-config -n csi-powerstore --from-file=config=secret.yaml```
 5. Copy the default values.yaml file `cd dell-csi-helm-installer && cp ../helm/csi-powerstore/values.yaml ./my-powerstore-settings.yaml` and update parameters as per the requirement.
 6. Run the `csi-install` script with the option _\-\-upgrade_ by running: `./csi-install.sh --namespace csi-powerstore --values ./my-powerstore-settings.yaml --upgrade`.

-## Upgrade using Dell CSI Operator:

-**Notes:**
-1. While upgrading the driver via operator, replicas count in sample CR yaml can be at most one less than the number of worker nodes.
-2. Upgrading the Operator does not upgrade the CSI Driver.

-1. Please upgrade the Dell CSI Operator by following [here](./../operator).
-2. Once the operator is upgraded, to upgrade the driver, refer [here](./../../../installation/operator/#update-csi-drivers).